Planning interventions in a controlled pandemic: the COVID-19 case: Experiments in a comprehensive scenario

 At last, Table \ref{CD-table} reports results for the case $T_{\max}=10 k$, $H_{\max}= 10 k$.
 Observe that the performance of this last case is almost indistinguishable from the case $T_{\max}=5 k$, $H_{\max}= 10 k$ (which requires just half of the intensive therapy facilities) both in terms of deaths and economic cost.

-In conclusion, in our scenario keeping the ratio $T_{\max}/H_{\max}\approx 2$ appears to be the best choice (because it guarantees that the tightest control is essentially always exerted by hospitalizations in dynamic conditions).
-Then $T_{\max}$ (and consequently $H_{\max}$) should be instead chosen so as to achieve the desired trade-off between deaths and economic cost (as previously observed deaths are more sensitive to parameters than economic costs).
-Note that in our analysis, to limit the number of free parameters, we have neglected the costs related to the creation/maintenance of sanitary facilities (which are typically small with respect to general economic costs related to restrictions), however it would be rather immediate to extend the model to include also such costs.
+In conclusion, in our scenario keeping the ratio $T_{\max}/H_{\max}\approx 2$ appears to be the best choice, as it guarantees that the tightest control is essentially always exerted by hospitalizations in dynamic conditions.
+Then $T_{\max}$ (and consequently $H_{\max}$) should be chosen instead to achieve the desired trade-off between deaths and economic cost (as previously observed, deaths are more sensitive to parameters than economic costs).
+In our analysis, we have neglected the costs related to the creation/maintenance of sanitary facilities (which are typically small with respect to general economic costs due to restrictions) to limit the number of free parameters.
+However, extending the model to include such costs would be relatively immediate.